evil-mad/robopaint/MODES.README.md

   "name": "robopaint-mode-example", // Universal namespace ID for NPM, should be in this format!
   "version": "0.8.0",
   "type": "robopaint_mode", // If not equal to this, this package will be ignored.
-  "main": "example.js",  // Not actually used by anything (as it should be included in your HTML) "author": "techninja",
+  "main": "example.js",  // Used to inject your JS into the page at the correct time during preload.
+No need to include it in the HTML!
+  "author": "techninja",
   "license": "MIT",
   "robopaint": {  // All RoboPaint specific details should live here